-Nancy’s most recent book is the novel Following Disasters (Outpost 19, Fall 2016).
-On her twenty-first birthday, Maggie Owen receives an unusual birthday gift: a house.
-For three years, Maggie has been fleeing her childhood demons: the deaths of her parents, estrangement from her terminally ill aunt, and a betrayal by her best friend.
+In my novel Following Disasters, I aimed to do that by borrowing from and subverting the conventions of romance novels and ghost stories to look at what we inherit from past generations and those legacies’ influences on our choices.
+In the novel, Maggie Owen receives an unusual gift for her twenty-first birthday: a house.
+For three years, she has been fleeing her childhood demons: the deaths of her parents, estrangement from her terminally ill aunt, and a betrayal by her best friend.
 But now her career on the road, following natural disasters and working in temporary claims offices, ends abruptly as Maggie returns home to face her past.

-Previous books include From Little Houses to Little Women: Revisiting a Literary Childhood (Missouri 2014).
-Part travel narrative, part reading memoir, part literary and cultural commentary, in it Nancy returns to beloved books from her childhood and travels to places related to favorite authors: Laura Ingalls Wilder, Maud Hart Lovelace, Lucy Maud Montgomery, Louisa May Alcott.
-Along the way, she examines the ways books shaped her and whole generations of readers.
+From Little Houses to Little Women: Revisiting a Literary Childhood combines subgenres and is part travel narrative, part reading memoir, part literary and cultural commentary.
+In it I return to beloved books from my childhood and travel to places related to favorite authors: Laura Ingalls Wilder, Maud Hart Lovelace, Lucy Maud Montgomery, Louisa May Alcott.
+Along the way, I examine the way books shaped me and whole generations of readers.

-Her first book, After the Flashlight Man: A Memoir of Awakening (Purdue 2003), is a collection of essays sparked by two events.
-One night in 1990, a stranger cut the screen out of Nancy’s bedroom window while she slept and shone a flashlight into her eyes as she woke.
-After the Flashlight Man is the story of how she came to terms with this experience that threw her life into a whole new light.
-“Nancy McCabe makes plain, with stunning grade and strength, the redemptive power of story,” writes Lee Martin.
+My first book, After the Flashlight Man: A Memoir of Awakening, goes back full circle to my roots in the essay.
+One night in 1990, a stranger cut the screen out of my bedroom window while I slept and shone a flashlight into my eyes until I woke.
+After the Flashlight Man is a memoir in essays that tells the story of how I came to terms with this experience that threw my life into a whole new light.